adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 </div>
 </div>

-Honestly, writing high performance JavaScript is subtle and requires lots of skill, I think it's probably harder than just using a better language.
+Note that all of this high performance JavaScript is rather subtle, and requires using a profiler and carefully weighing tradeoffs.
+I think it's probably harder to write this kind of JavaScript than it is to just use a compiled language with better performance characteristics, like Rust.
+Obviously, there are situations where NodeJS is a requirement, but it'd be best to just not use this for anything that needs to perform well.

 ## Conclusion
 * There are a number of serialization libraries that outperform JSON in NodeJS.
 * It's important to avoid generating extraneous garbage when doing these kinds of benchmarks.
 * It's important to provide an appropriately sized buffer when performing serialization.
-* If you care about any of this stuff, just use a better programming language.
+* If you care about serialization performance, consider using a different programming language with better tradeoffs.